State Requirements

 • Third Party Administrator applicants are required to:

-• All applications for Third Party Administrator will defer to the state for review.
-Go to http://cca.hawaii.gov/ins/producers/forms/ and open TPA CHECKLIST form.
+• Go to https://cca.hawaii.gov/ins/producers/forms/ and open TPA CHECKLIST form.
 Check appropriate boxes on the form and complete the checklist to assure completion of application filing.
-A completed checklist must be accompanied with all documents required on the checklist and submitted through the Attachment Warehouse.
+A completed checklist and all documents required on the checklist must be submitted via NIPR's Attachment Warehouse.

 • Third Party Administrator applicants must enter a valid United States business and mailing address.